 25.11: continued

-(2) f the operator is determined to have committed an Ignition Interlock Violation while operating under the limited privileges of a Hardship License, the Registrar shall revoke the Hardship License for the balance of the original revocation period, plus an additional ten years thereafter.
-If the operator is determined to have committed an Ignition Interlock Violation while operating under an otherwise fully reinstated license, the Registrar shall revoke the license for ten years.
+(2) Except as provided in 540 CMR 25.11(3), if the operator is determined to have committed an Ignition Interlock Violation while operating under the limited privileges of a Hardship License, the Registrar shall revoke the Hardship License for the balance of the original revocation period, and shall not issue any new license or reinstate the operator’s right to operate for an additional ten years thereafter.
+If the operator is determined to have committed an Ignition Interlock Violation while operating under an otherwise fully reinstated license or right to operate, the Registrar shall revoke said license or right to operate for ten years.
+During such period, the operator shall not be eligible for any hardship license.

+(3) If the operator is determined to have committed an Ignition Interlock Violation for two lockouts due to failed start-up tests (540 C.M.R.
+25.10(9)), the Registrar shall revoke any Hardship License for the balance of the original revocation period, and shall not issue any new license or reinstate the operator’s right to operate for six months for a first offense, five years for a second offense, or ten years for a third or subsequent offense.
+During such period, the operator shall not be eligible for any hardship license.

-(3) In the event of any two Ignition Interlock Violations based on Failed Rolling Re-tests, the revocation shall be for life.
+(4) In the event of any two Ignition Interlock Violations based on Failed Rolling Re-tests, the revocation shall be for life.